SimpleFiniteStateManager

 newCharacter.set('attacking')

-However, proceeding to change the state from 'walking'
+However, proceeding to change the state from 'walking' to 'attacking' would result in the following error:

 InvalidStateTransitionError: from "walking" to "attacking" in PlayableCharacter